lusob/PrimaryDiseaseDetector/README.md

 - Supports training a new model or using an existing pretrained model.
 - Evaluates performance on the MET500 dataset using accuracy, classification reports, and confusion matrices.
 - Converts gene expression data into image-like inputs for convolutional neural networks (CNNs).
-- Grad-CAM Implementation: Generates heatmaps to highlight the most important genes or regions of image that contributed to the model’s predictions.
+- GeneScanner (Grad-CAM): Generates heatmaps to highlight the most important genes or regions of the image that contributed to the model’s predictions, specific to each individual sample.

 ## Repository Structure